 Accreditation Means Credibility: What do you plan to achieve with it?

 Accreditation signals a stamp of credibility, compliance and accountability to the market.

-By conforming to legislated levels of compliance, your learners can receive certificates of competence and organisations procuring accredited training can claim tax rebates and BEE points as reward for their contribution.
+By conforming to legislated levels of compliance, learners receive certificates of competence, and organizations procuring accredited training can claim tax rebates and BEE points as a reward for their contribution.

-SETAs have a vested interest in the following markets:
+SETAs have a vested interest in the following markets, do you?: